bezmoradi/tutorials/go/scope.md

 }
 ```

--   When we have a variable with the same name as in the package scope, it's called Variable Shadowing

--   As shown above, we have defined two variables with identical names but different scopes meaning the `name` variable which is defined in package scope is both accessible in functions within that package and all other files that belong to the `package main`.
+When we have a variable with the same name as in the package scope, it's called Variable Shadowing.
+As shown above, we have defined two variables with identical names but different scopes meaning the `name` variable which is defined in package scope is both accessible in functions within that package and all other files that belong to the `main` package.

--   In the above program, the `fmt.Println()` function first check the function scope for a variable named `name`; if found, it would use that otherwise if would look for it at the package scope.
-Now if we change the `main()` function as follows:
+In the above program, the `fmt.Println` function first check the function scope for a variable named `name`; if found, it would use that otherwise if would look for it at the package scope.
+Let's change the `main` function as follows:

 ```go
 package main